 From the roof you can see almost 360-degrees of London, from the London Eye and beyond.
 You can also drink any cocktail that has Campari in it, look at art, and hang out with bearded ‘artsy’ hipster types.

-I was recommended this view by one of Tom’s brothers.
+I was recommended this view by one of my partner’s brothers.
 He also informed me that they have really cool weekly concerts with good performers.
 I think it’s an awesome view since you can really make out all the new buildings with hilarious buildings named after appliances and household wares like the Cheese Grater and the Walkie-Talkie…

 Before you go running to check it out because of this amazing description, just know that it’s only open during the summertime.